Star Wars Jedi Knight: Jedi Academy: Development

 Another decision made early on was to include locations and aspects from the Star Wars movies.
 The designers wanted to use locations such as Tatooine and Hoth, as well as the Rancor creature.
 To develop the map for Hoth, the designers obtained as much source material from The Empire Strikes Back as possible so to create an authentic reproduction.
 Level Designer Justin Negrete says that Hoth was one of the most challenging areas to design.
 The general level design process started by planning out the level on paper.
 These ideas were then "fleshed out" to get the size and flow of the level.
 Once this had been done, features of the Quake III engine were used to add more detail such as lighting effects.
 The final stage of level design was adding aspects that improved the gameplay and fun of the level.

 The mission based format of Jedi Academy was used by Raven to reduce the linearity of the game, allowing the players to progress through levels mostly in the order they desire.
-The reduction in linearity was also achieved by requiring 80% of levels to be completed before the plot can move on.
+Further reduction in linearity was achieved by requiring only 80% of levels to be completed before the plot can move on, the rest being optional.
 Raven provided modding tools with Jedi Academy, but the company specified that such tools are unsupported by customer support, so to avoid receiving calls on the subject.
 Brett Tosti, a producer for LucasArts, stated that the customization of the player that is provided by the game out of the box will mean that people are less likely to need to create their own "skins".
 Additional textures and skins nevertheless became popular leading Mike Gummelt, who designed the lightsaber combat system in Outcast and Academy, to declare "the community really owns the game now".
 The community's continued interest has led some more recent reviews to conclude that Jedi Academy has a lightsaber engine superior to those developed before or since.